sillsdog/musescore-rich-presence/README.md

 2. When inside MuseScore, enable the plugin.
 Then click on the button once under Plugins -> CurrentScoreInfo to run it.
 3. Clone this repository and install node modules (`npm i`)
 4. Run rpc.js (`node src/rpc.js`)

-Tada!
-I'm looking forward to refining this and making it work better in the future.

 ## Examples
 \* This Rich Presence includes active states, meaning your state will constantly change to show more information.
 Below shows an example for each one of those.